 Here the sum is over all detections and $w_i$ is a weighting factor applied individually to account for the various necessary corrections.
 Generally, these weights can be thought of as

 where ${\rm FPP}_i$ is the probability that signal $i$ is a false positive and $\eta_i$ is an individualized efficiency factor for the detection of planet $i$.
-In this work, we do not incorporate the calculations of ${\rm FPP}_i$ in detail, as the \textit{a priori} false positive rate among candidates is low \citep{morton2011b}, and ongoing analysis (Morton et al., in prep) according to the false positive-calculating procedure of \citet{morton2012} indicates the false positive rate in this particular sample is negligibly low.
+In this work, we calculate the ${\rm FPP}_i$ according to the procedure in \citet{morton2012}; see \S\ref{sec:fpp} for details.

-We thus focus on the detection efficiency $\eta_i$, which is defined by the following thought experiment: \emph{If a very large number of planets identical to planet $i$ were distributed randomly around all the stars in the survey, only a fraction $\eta_i$ could have been detected.} This can be further factored \citep[following][]{youdin2011}:
+We thus focus discussion here on the detection efficiency $\eta_i$, which is defined by the following thought experiment: \emph{If a very large number of planets identical to planet $i$ were distributed randomly around all the stars in the survey, only a fraction $\eta_i$ could have been detected.} Conceptually, this can be factored \citep[following][]{youdin2011}:

 where $\eta_{\rm tr}$ is the geometric transit probability, and $\eta_{\rm disc}$ is the ``discovery efficiency'': the fraction of planets in this thought experiment \emph{with transiting orbital geometries} that could have been detected by the survey.
-In previous \Kepler\ occurrence rate calculations \citep{howard2012,swift2013,dressing2013}, this factor has been defined as
+Previous \Kepler\ occurrence rate calculations \citep{howard2012,swift2013,dressing2013}, have defined the discovery efficiency as

 where $N_{\star,i}$ is the number of target stars around which planet $i$ could have been detected.
-As we show, however, this is not sufficient to properly characterize $\eta_{{\rm disc},i}$; more care must be taken.

-Central to correctly calculating $\eta_{\rm disc}$ is the fact that whatever transit detection pipeline is used, it is incomplete, especially near the detection threshold.
-This pipeline incompleteness \emph{must} be carefully considered in any occurrence rate calculation.
-The analysis of \citet{petigura2013} is a model of one way this can be done: simulating planets throughout the radius and period parameter space considered in order to directly measure $\eta_{\rm disc}$ as a function of planet radius and period.

-A more general conceptual way to attack this problem---and the only one available if one is relying on the results of someone else's detection pipeline---is to assume that the detection efficiency of any pipeline is a function only of the signal-to-noise ratio (SNR) of the transit signal.
-This was the approach taken by \citet{fressin2013}, who determined that for the \citet{batalha2012} Q1-Q6 catalog, the detection efficiency of the \Kepler\ pipeline could be modeled by a continuous ``SNR ramp'' function of the following form:

-where in \citet{batalha2012} ${\rm S_0} = 6$ and ${\rm S_1} = 16$.
-This is notably different from a sharp detection threshold at SNR = 7.1, which was used by both \citet{swift2013} and \citet{dressing2013} in their occurrence calculations.
-The newly released and more uniformly vetted Q1-Q8 KOI catalog, currently hosted at the NASA Exoplanet Archive, is better characterized by a steeper SNR ramp (F.~Fressin, priv.~comm.), as it is more complete than \citet{batalha2012}; thus, we adopt an SNR ramp where ${\rm S_0} = 6$ and ${\rm S_1} = \snrrampmax$.
+This number is determined by counting the stars around which a transit of planet $i$ (at period $P_i$) would cause a photometric signal with signal-to-noise ratio (SNR) above some detection threshold (10 for \citet{howard2012}, 7.1 for \citet{dressing2013} and \citet{swift2013}).